komalsahu1125/AnomaData_Capstone_Project/README.md

 - **Reduced Downtime:** Prevents unexpected machine failures.
 - **Optimized Maintenance Costs:** Data-driven repair schedules.
 - **Increased Equipment Lifespan & Safety Compliance.**

+  ## Conclusion :
+- The AnomaData project successfully demonstrated the application of machine learning techniques for predictive maintenance through anomaly detection.
+Among the evaluated models, the Random Forest initial model emerged as the best performer, achieving an outstanding accuracy of 99.9%.
+-	This high accuracy, combined with superior precision, recall, F1-score, and AUC-ROC metrics, makes it the most reliable choice for detecting anomalies in the dataset.
+-	The model effectively differentiates between normal and anomalous conditions, ensuring timely identification of potential failures.
+By leveraging this high-performing model, industries can proactively optimize maintenance strategies, reduce operational downtime, and enhance overall efficiency.

 ## 🏆 Contributors
 - **Komal Sahu**